jlrioux/Extron-IPCP-Link/README.md

 ## Operational Notes
-### Touch Panel Considerations
-The "Where Used" list within GUI Designer should be exported in CSV format with the same name as your panel's alias.
-This CSV file should be loaded to the IPCP controller in the RFILE directory.
-Failure to do this will result in much slower boot times when large touch panel GUIs are used.
-This also prevents the annoying non-error of id's not being valid from filling up the Program Log.

 ### File Access
 Files read and written by the File implementation are stored in /extronlib/engine/RAM/ RFile reaches over the network to the IPCP controller to access its RFILE storage.